analogy-angle/analogy-angle.github.io/README.md

 <ins>Session IV (chair: Marianna Bolognesi)</ins>

-16:00 - 17:00 **Keynote by Melanie Mitchell (remote): Evaluating abstraction and evaluation capabilities of humans and AI systems**
+16:00 - 17:00 **Keynote by Melanie Mitchell (remote): Evaluating abstraction and analogy-making capabilities of humans and AI systems**

 17:00 - 17:30 **Closing and final remarks**, led by the session chair